Snowflake-Labs/sfquickstarts/site/sfguides/src/transform_your_data_with_coalesce/transform_your_data_with_coalesce.md

 ![Launching a Workspace](assets/launch_workspace.png)

 Once you've done this you'll be presented with the **Build** interface.
 This is where you'll spend most of your time creating nodes, building a graph with them, and transforming your data.
+In Coalesce, each Node is a logical unit of work that represents a table, a view, or multiple Snowflake objects.
 The other interface is the **Deploy** interface, which will be used to push your pipeline to other environments (QA, Production, etc.), including your graph and other metadata.

 > aside positive
 >